purtuga/SPWidgets/documentation/SPWidgets.SPControlBoard.md

 -   **onPreUpdate**     :   *Function.
 Optional.
 Default=null* <br>
     Callback function to be called just prior to a List Item update.
 The function should return a boolean indicating whether the update should be canceled.
 True will cancel the update.

+    Example:

+            options.onPreUpdate: function(ev, item, data){
+                //this = jQuery element container selction
+                //
+                data.updates.push(["Title", "Update was made!"]);
+                data.updatePromise.done(function(updatedItemObject, xData){
+                        alert("udpate done!");
+                    });
+            }

     The callback will have a scope of the item being updated and be given 3 parameters:

     -   The event object